-So make sure that you go through these practice questions until the information sticks.
+So make sure that you go through this stuff until the information sticks.
 Are you ready to get started?
 Let’s dive right in!

 Adrenergic Bronchodilators Practice Questions: